dfirale/dfirale.github.io/_posts/2021-03-01-Finding evil with Powershell and Get-WinEvent.md

 `<event time> WinEvtlog: <channel>: EVENT-ID(<id>): <provider>: COMPUTER: <computer>: <full event message in one line> CollectTime: <time when scanned>`

 The script execution time really depends on how many process create(1), registry(12,13) and file create(11) Sysmon events you have.
-With ~77k of those events the execution time is around 9 minutes and 33 seconds:
+With ~77k of those plus some native Windows process create events the execution time is around 9 minutes and 33 seconds:

 <img src="https://raw.githubusercontent.com/dfirale/dfirale.github.io/master/assets/images/GetWinEvent/performance.png" width="100"/>